Kafr Qara: Israel

-Kafr Qara is part of the Triangle.
-It is located in the Wadi Ara region, northwest of the Green Line.
-Most of the inhabitants are Muslim.
-It is governed by a local council.
-Kafr Qara encompasses 7811 dunams of land.
-WAC, an independent labor association, has its headquarters there.
+In 2007, Qara held the record for doctors relative to population size, with around 14.8 doctors per 1,000 citizens.

 Education

 In September 2003, a group of local parents founded a bilingual, multicultural elementary school in Kafr Qara, named Hand in Hand – Bridge over the Wadi, or "Bridge over the Wadi".
 Kafr Qara high school, established in 1970 as a vocational school, is now a comprehensive high school for 10th–12th graders from Kafr Qara and environs.
 The school has participated in multicultural projects such as Jitli, and offers a joint leadership program for Arab and Jewish teenagers.

-Kafr Qara holds the highest record for doctors relative to population size in the country, around 14.8 doctors per 1,000 citizens(2007, with more than 50 medicine student back then), Kafr Qara known as well for recording a high rate of academics and master's degree holders.
+Kafr Qara holds the highest record for doctors relative to population size in the country, around 14.8 doctors per 1,000 citizens (2007, with more than 50 medicine student back then), Kafr Qara known as well for recording a high rate of academics and master's degree holders.

+Voting Patterns

+In the 2022 election, 97 percent of voters in Kafr Qara voted for the Arab parties, while 2 percent voted for the parties of the center-left coalition led by Yair Lapid and 1 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 52 percent voted for Ra'am, while 28 percent voted for Balad and 20 percent voted for the Hadash–Ta'al list.